 What Are Burners & Stingers?

-Burners (also called stingers) are injuries to the nerve network that provides feeling and muscle control in the shoulder, arm, forearm, hand, and fingers.
-The medical name for burners is brachial plexus injuries.
-They are common sports injuries.
+Burners (or stingers) are injuries to the nerve network that provides feeling and muscle control in the shoulder, arm, forearm, hand, and fingers.
+Burners — also called brachial plexus injuries — are common in sports.
 Most go away pretty quickly.

 What Happens in a Burner?